coralogix/coralogix-management-sdk/README.md

 - `CORALOGIX_USER_API_KEY`: The API key that is used for all user-level interactions.
 Note that it has to have appropriate permissions.
 Read the [docs](https://coralogix.com/docs/api-keys/) for more information.
 - `CORALGOIX_REGION`: The region/cluster to connect to as a shorthand (EU2, AP1, etc. read more [here](https://coralogix.com/docs/coralogix-domain/)).

+Furthermore, if you want to run the examples locally, you're going to to have set the following environment variables:
+- `AWS_REGION`: The aws region that you wanna use in the examples, eg. `eu-north-1`.
+- `METRICS_BUCKET`: The name of the S3 bucket that you want to use for the archive-metrics example.
+- `LOGS_BUCKET`: The name of the S3 bucket that you want to use for the archive-logs example.

 Please note that for all examples these variables have to be set to a valid cluster and API key.

 # Protobuf